Rock Band 3: Reception

 A primary consideration for the game was the cost of entry to enjoy the new features of the game particularly in Pro mode; both the cost of the new keyboard and Pro guitars (ranging from $80 to 280) and the time investment to learn these aspects was considered high and may only cater to niche players.
 The Metro noted that if one does not purchase any of the additional hardware controllers, "it's not much different to Rock Band 2".
 Goldstein commented that the amount of investment into the game will affect one's perception of the game's value: "either something completely new and challenging or just more tracks to rock out to".
 Goldstein further noted that with the cost and time spent on the Pro guitar models, "why not spend a little more and buy the real thing".
 Several reviewers commented that the buttoned Mustang Pro guitar is not as sturdy as other instruments and does not have the same tactile feel as a real guitar.
 Specifically, the reviewers noted that the width of the button impressions do not vary in width as real guitar strings would, and there is no tactile feedback as one would have with a fretboard.
 These reviewers suggested that players, if dedicated to the Pro guitar mode, to wait for the stringed Fender Squier which had more favorable reviews.

 The game's soundtrack was considered to be "the most unusual and varied in the franchise" by Miller, and "an eclectic collection that's a little more pop than metal" by Goldstein.
 Kuchera considered the set list to be one of the best in any music game, "spanning decades and genres and bringing a wide variety of songs to suit any taste".

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Rock Band 3 for "Outstanding Achievement in Soundtrack", along with a nomination for "Family Game of the Year".